oceanasterism/oceanasterism/README.md

 i do not care if u copied the patterns of my pony just dont take the colorz plz.. ok? be original with theee colorsss!!

 learn more abt me HERE!!
-[CLICK!](https://rentry.co/kextendedbyi)
+[CLICK!](https://rentry.co/kextendedbyi) **i wont be updating my strawpage gimmicks at the moment until v3 is up!**

 shoutout to the ppl(s) who copied some of my pony skins ENTIRELY even though i just made some of them HOURS or DAYS ago, i hate-love y'all <3